Kshitizzz/reddit-meme-scrapper/README.md

 to ultimately get lost in the spiral of endless scrolling!**

 P.S- I built this as my showcase project in a hackathon.
 I will make future updates to it.
+P.S- Project demo and explanation video: https://www.linkedin.com/posts/kshitizomar_automation-pepcoding-webdevelopment-activity-6789458306990698496-ZLfI

 # How to use:
-* main file of this application is - **get-me-memes.js**
+* main file of this application is - **get-me-memes.js**, all other files are modules, which help in modularizing the code.
 * Please go through the dependency file - package_lock.json to install all the packages required to run this app
 * launch the terminal in the same directory as the file, type node get-me-memes <subreddit_name> <receiver_email>
 * you can watch out for the progress on the console
 * after 4-5 mins there will be memes.pdf file present in your current directory, which will also be sent to the receiver email.

-Note: I have also incorporated a mechanism for randomness in sorting the sub-reddit, such that each time this script run, distinct set of memes is scrapped.
+Note: I have also incorporated a mechanism for randomness in sorting the sub-reddit, such that each time this script runs, distinct set of memes is scrapped.